 Acid rain falling on shallow bodies of water causes pH levels to fluctuate, causing fish to relocate their native location, to have respiratory problems and even die.
-Soft bodied animals like amphibians absorb pollutants through their skin and are much more sensitive to decreased pH levels in water.
+Soft-bodied animals like amphibians absorb pollutants through their skin and are much more sensitive to decreased pH levels in water.
 Some amphibious species are more immune to water acidification than others, altering populations by affecting competition and predation between amphibians.

 Birds are directly and indirectly affected by air pollution.
-They spend more time in open air and have a higher breathing rate than humans, exposing themselves to greater levels of air pollution.
-Studies have shown that for birds with long term exposure to pollution, there was reduced egg production and hatching, lung failure, inflammation and reduced body size.
+They spend more time in the open air and have a higher breathing rate than humans, exposing themselves to greater levels of air pollution.
+Studies have shown that for birds with long term exposure to pollution, there was reduced egg production and hatching, lung failure, inflammation, and reduced body size.

 Bird habitats are affected by pollution as well.
-Ozone damages plants that birds rely on for food, nesting and shelter.
+Ozone damages plants that birds rely on for food, nesting, and shelter.
 When acid rain impacts the fish population that birds feed on, their food sources become scarce and populations decline.